Advanced Study Program

 If you are admitted to our Advanced Study Program, you agree to abide by all university policies and procedures, including those for tuition and fee payment.
 Enrolling in this program does not commit you to attend Marian University after you finish high school.

 Where can you take the classes?

 To take a course at a partner high school, please apply for the semester in which you want to take your first course.
-Download, complete, and submit a program schedule planning form.
-A form is also included in your acceptance packet.
+See below for the application process.

 To take a course on our campus, apply for admission (see below) and submit all required documents.
-Contact Briannah Bieghler and request an advising appointment to register for classes.
+Once you gain admission to the program we will contact you to schedule an advising appointment to register for classes.

 Contact Briannah Bieghler at (317) 955-6338 or firstname.lastname@example.org for details.

 What are the application due dates?

 What are the admission criteria and who is eligible?

 To be admitted to Marian University's Advanced Study Program, you must:

 - Have completed your sophomore year and be a current junior or senior in high school who has not graduated